-- <YYMMDDhhmmss> is the 12-character UTC date and time of the start of the observation (the start of collecting photons). - <type> is one of the following 4-character values: - o PIX# (pixel list mode data; "#"is a 1-digit version number to distinguish the different dumps that might result from a single observation) - o HIS# (histogram mode data) - o CNT# (count rate mode data) - HKTM (housekeeping telemetry data; these files contain a header describing the contents and columns, but such a header is not PDS-compliant, so these files are used only internally by the Alice team, and should not appear in the archive) - HKTMX (housekeeping telemetry data; the "x" indicates that the header has been stripped off as required for archive format, and so these are the files that will appear in the archive)

-- <EXT> is one of the following 3-character extensions:

-- o FIT (for FITS files: PIX, HIS, CNT)

-- O TAB (for ASCII table files: HKTM)
+- <YYMMDDhhmmss> is the 12-character UTC date and time of the start of the observation (the start of collecting photons). - <type> is one of the following 4-character values: - o PIX# (pixel list mode data; "#"is a running 1-digit version number to allow for different processing runs of the data (e.g., with different, improved calibrations).
+For Level 2 engineering files, which are not calibrated, this version number is envisioned to remain "0" - o HIS# (histogram mode data) - O CNT# (count rate mode data) - o HKTM (housekeeping telemetry data; these files contain a header describing the contents and columns, but such a header is not PDS-compliant, so these files are used only internally by the Alice team, and should not appear in the archive) - HKTMX (housekeeping telemetry data; the "x" indicates that the header has been stripped off as required for archive format, and so these are the files that will appear in the archive) - <EXT> is one of the following 3-character extensions: - o FIT (for FITS files: PIX, HIS, CNT) - O TAB (for ASCII table files: HKTM)